Why a Strong Design Brief Is Crucial for Project Success

 Brand Overview and Brand Guidelines

-Brand guidelines should include:
+The guidelines for the brand should include:

-Some Design Brief Templates
+Some Design Brief Template

 A Simple Design Brief Template